spines83/tmc-flux-example/README.md

 ### Credits
 This is a minimal version of Will's TMC Multitenant example @ https://github.com/warroyo/flux-tmc-multitenant

-We're also borrowed some of the Prometheus bits from Rick @ https://github.com/rroque99/tmc-poc
+We also borrowed some of the Prometheus bits from Rick @ https://github.com/rroque99/tmc-poc

 ### Summary